ElMehdiHaress/thesis_simulations/README.md

 1) Numerical simulations of fractional Stochastic Differential Equations with distributional drift:
       - Simulation of the fractional Brownian motion
       - Implementation of a tamed-Euler scheme
-      - Error plot
+      - Error plots

 3) Numerical simulations of the Stochastic Heat Equation with distributional drift:
       - Implementation of a tamed-Euler and finite-difference scheme
-      - Error plot
+      - Plots of the evolution in time of the solution

 5) Estimation of parameters in the fractional Ornstein-Uhlenbeck model:
       - Simulation of the fractional Brownian motion